ChanJianHao/ip/docs/README.md

 ### 3.1 Task Manager

- 1. Adds tasks (Todo, Deadline, or Event) to the list.
+ 1. Adds tasks (e.g., Todo, Deadline, or Event) to the list.
  2. Marks task as done.
  3. Removes task when it no longer needs tracking.
  4. Listing of all tasks.